Module string

 -

-: string to handle. -
+#string s: string to handle. -

-: start index, default value is 1. -
+#number i: start index, default value is 1. -

-: end index, default value isi
+#number j: end index, default value isi.

 Return value